 I do not have to tell any of you that we face increasing international threats, economic constraints, and internal management challenges.
 We have seen the "war" against terror continue to challenge our determination - much like the tides it will continue to ebb and flow - with the evolution of ISIS and increased barbaric attacks against civilians across the globe.
-We have seen destabilization around the globe and a Russian invasion into parts of Ukraine.
-Our deficit and budget challenges remain as our economy's performance continues to vex agency budgets.
+We have seen our deficit and budget challenges remain as our economy's performance continues to vex agency budgets.
 The Department of Veterans Affairs has experienced leadership and oversight challenges as they continue striving to take care of our deserving veterans.

 It is in this context that you face extremely difficult decisions.
 The demands on our military personnel and their families will not decrease.
-As a matter of fact, I believe over the next few years, we will see a significant increase in our engagements.
-For these reasons your committee will be faced with even more challenging decisions.
+I believe over the next few years; we will see a significant increase in our engagements.
+For these reasons, your committee will be faced with even more challenging decisions.

-There is a nexus between how a nation takes care of its military personnel and veterans in relationship to the future of military recruiting, military retention, readiness and capabilities in an all-volunteer force.
+There is a nexus between how a nation takes care of its military personnel and veterans in relation to the future of military recruiting, military retention, readiness and capabilities in an all-volunteer force.

 Our Soldiers, Marines, Sailors, Airmen and Coast Guardsmen commit their lives, families, and future to our country.
-They trust that you, as their elected officials, are contantly working on their behalf, taking care of them and their families in the event of their ultimate sacrifice, their disability, or their incapacitation.
+They trust that you, as their elected officials, are constantly working on their behalf, taking care of them and their families in the event of their ultimate sacrifice, their disability, or their incapacitation.
 We must never waiver or fall back on that commitment.

-Our Nation has an obligation to all service members and veterans to provide the best in medical and mental health care, research and development of health treatment modalities, for as long as it's needed throughout their lives.
+Our Nation has an obligation to all service members and veterans to provide the best in medical and mental health care, research, and development of health treatment modalities, for as long as it's needed throughout their lives.

-While the U.S. has withdrawn troops from the Middle East, the devolution and instability of the region continues.
-ISIS is growing stronger, and spreading like a cancer and many question the ability to counter them effectively without boots on the ground.
 The United States has endured repeated attempts to terrorize us with both homegrown and transplanted terrorists.
 These continued challenges for both the DOD and VA will not be solved easily with a growing population of veterans.
-Severe budget cuts forced by Sequestration have created significant workload demands upon the Department of Veterans Affairs.
+Budget shortfalls have created significant workload demands upon the Department of Veterans Affairs.
 Included will be significant increases for health care services (physical and mental health), disability claims, educational benefits, and entitlement programs administered by VA.

 NCOA recognizes that the Committees have always been responsive and supportive of veteran needs in a nonpartisan spirit.
 The two Committees have been thorough in their assessment of past budgets, recognizing the inadequacies facing our veterans and thus acted to add critically needed program resources.
-VA's ability to continue fulfilling America's promises in the future will demand that an adequate budget be preserved and expanded as necessary to honor the institutional commitments made to America's veterans and their survivors.
+VA's ability to continue fulfilling America's promises in the future will demand that an adequate budget is preserved and expanded as necessary to honor the institutional commitments made to America's veterans and their survivors.

-The Oath is taken every day... year after year, NCOA recognizing all who serve in Congress or Uniformed swear an Oath of Office, Enlistment, or Commissioning in which the following affirmation is sacred promise:
+The Oath is taken every day... year after year, NCOA recognizing all who serve in Congress or Uniformed swear an Oath of Office, Enlistment, or Commissioning in which the following affirmation is a sacred promise: